 Unlike previous architectures, the System Monitor used on VersalTM devices can display a larger number of on die sensors.
-Before using System Monitor on Versal devices, you must select the sensors to be measured in the Control, Interface, and Processing System (CIPS) IP Core under the Device Integrity → Sysmon Configuration menu item.
+Before using System Monitor on Versal devices, you must select the sensors to be measured in the Control, Interface, and Processing System (CIPS) IP under the PS-PMC settings.